Skip to content

 What is artificial general intelligence and how does it differ from narrow AI?

-Artificial general intelligence is a hypothetical type of artificial intelligence that would match or surpass human capabilities across virtually all cognitive tasks.
-Unlike narrow AI systems confined to well-defined tasks, an AGI system can generalize knowledge and transfer skills between domains without task-specific reprogramming.
+Artificial general intelligence (AGI) is a hypothetical type of AI that matches or surpasses human capabilities across virtually all cognitive tasks.
+Unlike narrow AI, whose competence is confined to specific well-defined tasks, an AGI system can generalize knowledge, transfer skills between domains, and solve novel problems without task-specific reprogramming.